polyfy/polylith/readme.md

 A workspace is always initialized to use [git](https://git-scm.com/), but more on that later.

-The `.keep` files is put there to prevent git from removing the empty directories which could otherwise happen if the workspace is clones before any files are added.
+The `bases`, `components` and `environments` directories also contain a .keep file, and they are put there to prevent git from removing the empty directories which could otherwise happen if the workspace is clones before any files are added.

 The `deps.edn` file looks like this: